fosrl/docs/packages/docusaurus/docs/11-supporter-program.md

 :::note

-If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license please check your supporter portal for a 75% discount code!
+If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license as a business please check your supporter portal for a 75% discount code!

+There is no restrictions on sites for the open source version of Pangolin.

 :::